-Batwa men also gather wild honey, while the women gather edible plants to supplement the meat.
-In time past, the Batwa wore only a drape of animals hide and the barkcloth, and had little desire to accumulate possessions – a few cooking pots and some hunting gears.
+During the Batwa Cultural Experience, visitors will witness cultural norms, dancing, and how the Batwa people make fire using two sticks.
+The Batwa people will also demonstrate how they gathered wild honey and edible plants to supplement their meat-based diet.
+In the past, the Batwa wore only a drape of animal hide and barkcloth and had little desire to accumulate possessions beyond a few cooking pots and hunting gear.

 The Batwa Cultural Experience offers visitors a rare opportunity to connect with a marginalized community and learn about their rich cultural heritage.
 Visitors can interact with the Batwa people, ask questions, and better understand their way of life.
 The experience is a chance to learn about the Batwa people’s struggles and how they have adapted to changing circumstances over time.

 The Batwa Cultural Experience not only provides economic opportunities for the Batwa people but also helps to promote their cultural heritage and raise awareness about their plight.
 The experience is an excellent way to support sustainable tourism and ensure that the Batwa people’s culture is preserved for future generations.

 About 3,000 Batwa people live in Uganda, primarily concentrated in Kigezi.
 Visitors to Bwindi Impenetrable National Park or Mgahinga Gorilla National Park would have organized a visit with the tribe through their gorilla safari operator, who will book a date with the local Batwa community.
 The best places to experience the Batwa Cultural Experience are the Rushaga sector in Bwindi Impenetrable National Park and Mgahinga Gorilla National Park.